raspberrypilearning/astro-pi-guide/sensors/temperature.md

 # Temperature

-In this lesson you will:
+In this activity you will:

 - Use the `sudo` command
 - Take temperature measurements in code